diddledani/realityrealignment-telegrambot/README.md

 This bot is created by Daniel Llewellyn (diddledan).

-The icon is timeline by shashank sing from [the Noun Project](https://thenounproject.com/).
+The icon is timeline by shashank singh from [the Noun Project](https://thenounproject.com/).